The Ultimate Bridal Shower Game Guide

 What to Prep: For each of the guests attending the shower, write up a juicy question revealing how they know the bride or groom on index cards.
 (Example: "Who did Tim bring to the prom?")

-How to Play: When everyone arrives, hand them a card and explain that they have 30 to 40 minutes to come up with the answer to the question on their given card.
+How to Play: When everyone arrives, hand them a card and explain they have 30 to 40 minutes to come up with the answer to the question on their given card.
 After swapping info and mingling, each person reveals their relationship to the to-be-weds.

 The Game: Celebrity Name Game